New Study: 30% of Pickleball Players Admit They Play Through Pain

 It tracked both acute injuries and those "background pains" we don't always report but definitely feel.
 The fact that even discomfort is so widespread should be a wake-up call.

-Knees (29%) and Shoulders (22%) Are the Top Pain Points
+Knees (29%) and Shoulders (22%) Are the Top Pain Points in Pickleball Injury

 The knee was the number one problem area (29%), followed closely by the lower leg/foot (27%) and shoulder (22%).
 After that, the back (20%) and elbow (18%) rounded out the top five.

 Why those areas?
 Think about the movements: constant lunging, pivoting, quick directional changes, and explosive swings.
 Your knees take a pounding from sudden stops and starts.
 Your shoulders and elbows carry the strain of repetitive overhead shots and dinks.
-It’s not just one match, it’s hundreds of micro-movements that add up over weeks and months.
+It's not just one match — it's hundreds of micro-movements that add up over weeks and months.

 And here's the kicker: Overuse injuries (35%) were more common than sprains or strains.
 Pickleball isn't necessarily knocking players out with dramatic accidents.
 It's wearing them down through repetition.